DynamicDevices/female-stem-pioneers/README.md

 1. Clone the repo
 2. Run a static server (e.g. `python3 -m http.server 8000`)
 3. Open `http://localhost:8000` in your browser

+## Icon Mapping System

+The project includes an advanced icon mapping system that automatically assigns appropriate emoji icons to pioneers based on their fields and regional background:

+- **Field-based mapping**: Computer Science → 👩‍💻 Technologist, Physics → 👩‍🔬 Scientist, etc.
+- **Diverse skin tone representation**: Icons reflect the pioneer's regional background
+- **Single Unicode characters**: Proper combining sequences for consistent display
+- **Demo available**: See `icon-mapping-demo.html` for examples and implementation details

+The system ensures inclusive representation across all skin tones and STEM fields.

 ## Contributing